South Korea–Taiwan relations: Non-official relations

 Former President of South Korea Kim Young-sam visited Taipei for five days in July 2001.
 During this visit, he met President of ROC (Taiwan) Chen Shui-bian at a lunch banquet, but the two were unable to come to an agreement over the wording of a joint written statement urging the resumption of direct air travel.

 In October 2004, following the aviation agreement, Kim came to Taiwan once more at Chen's invitation.
 He delivered a speech at National Chengchi University and toured port facilities in Kaohsiung, the sister city of Republic of Korea's Busan.

+Two countries have mutually extended to 90 days of stay with the exemption of visa for visitors from July 1, 2012.
+The 19th Seoul-Taipei forum was held on October 13, 2010.